Ziemniakoss/sfdx-ci-summary-creator/README.md

 | Variable                      | Default value                     | Description                             |
 | ----------------------------- | --------------------------------- | --------------------------------------- |
 | CI_SUMMARY_COVERALLS_LOCATION | deployment_reports/coveralls.json | Place in which report should be created |

+## Aditional config

+### Filtering dependent errors

+By default, this plugin will try to filter every error (both deployment and test run) that was caused by dependent class.
+This behaviour can be disabled by setting `FILTER_TEST_FAILURES_DUE_TO_DEPENDENT_CLASSES` env variable to `true`